SharkSnack/asuka/content/dungeons/reeva-trial.md

 - Horse Ronin
     - Buy in Yakagura Forest.
 Wear it to shoot Silver Arrows.
     - Level it to Lv20 - It can be risky to leave it out, since it shoots through allies.
-- Private Ant
+- Soldier Ant
     - Found in Bufu Trial (13-14F).
 General Ant is double speed and can dig wall tiles.
-    - Private Ant's limit is Lv15, and Captain Ant is Lv30, so it doesn't take too long to reach General Ant.
+    - Soldier Ant's limit is Lv15, and Captain Ant is Lv30, so it doesn't take too long to reach General Ant.
 - King Tusker
     - Buy in Yakagura Forest.
 Wear it to gain access to an unlimited use Paralysis Staff.
     - Level it to Lv15 - Don't upgrade it to Monarch Tusker since you'll lose the Paralysis Staff special.